gtxll8/Project-P4-Conference-Organization-App/README.md

 ```
 ## Task 4 : Adding a task

 I have added a task to check when a speaker is added if he is also featured in other sessions on the same conference, this will make an entry into the memcache.
+To check if the memcache had an entry the folowing API can be used which will read the a message containing featured speaker's name : getConferenceSessionsByHighlights